 Makeup- Respectable women never admitted to wearing makeup.
 A little face powder was acceptable.
 However, if you can make your cheeks a little rosey and lips a bit pink for a wind chilled look without looking like you are wearing modern makeup then, by all means, wear some.
 Here is a guide to wearing Victorian makeup.

 Perfume- Please avoid wearing perfume.
 Modern scents are too strong.
 Instead, do as the Victorians did and keep bowls of pouporris of lavender and lemon verbena near your clothing or in sachets in dresser drawers.
 This will add a touch of feminine fragrance.

-As a beginner gathering, all of these items will take time and can be quite expensive.
+As a beginner, gathering all of these items will take time and can be quite expensive.
 Do what you can and upgrade now and then with something new.
 Most of all have fun with your costume.

 This year at the Dickens fair I put a spin on our costumes by dressing to match my daughter’s “Nightmare Before Christmas” dress.
 Black and white stripes were common at this time so my costume was mostly period correct for a middle-class woman yet not too serious.
-Naturally, Oscar matched too with a striped cravat my father wore in his wedding.
+Naturally, Oscar matched too with a striped cravat my father wore at his wedding.